This post may contain affiliate links. Read the full disclosure here.

 It kills beneficial bugs too, so be aware of that if you’re going to use it – perhaps try grabbing a ladybird or two first.

-I don’t adhere to weekly watering schedule (and neither should you if you don’t want to kill your plants) but I like to check my plants over once a week to check for bugs, and what the new growth is like, and whether or not they look like they’re having a good time.
+I don’t adhere to a weekly watering schedule as it can lead to overwatering, but I like to check my plants over once a week to check for bugs, what the new growth is like, and whether or not they look like they’re having a good time.

-This is especially important at this time of the year and coming into winter, since pests can get a foot hold more easily.
+This is especially important coming into winter, since pests can get a foothold more easily.
 Winter growth is generally weaker and more susceptible to getting pests, and the plant can’t recover as quickly when it’s not growing.

 (Unless, of course, you have a fiddle leaf fig, in which case you have to move all the other plants away to isolate it, for if you move a fiddle leaf fig it’ll have a massive hissy fit and drop down dead).